treeverse/lakeFS/docs/project/contributing.md

 Documentation of features and changes in behaviour should be included in the pull request.
 You can create separate pull requests for documentation changes only.

-To learn how to contribute to the lakeFS documentation see the [README in the `/docs` folder of the lakeFS repository](https://github.com/treeverse/lakeFS/blob/master/docs/README.md).
-The README also includes details on how to build the documentation locally.
+To learn how to contribute to the lakeFS documentation see [this page](./docs/index.html), which also includes details on how to build the documentation locally.

 ## CHANGELOG.md